amaraoussama94/Socket_with_c/README.md

 Just run server and use  any exemeple for the client with port number 8080</br>

+## server_crash.c :
+This program accepts TCP connections on port 8080.
+It then waits for the client to disconnect, and then attempts two sends to that disconnected client.
+This program is useful as a tool to explore the return values, error codes, and function behavior in different scenarios.</br>

 ## Please attention  :
 for windows user please read the make file </br>